gabrielmcg/vp-netlify-test/config-core/network-config.md

 # Networking configuration

-All network-related variables are mandatory and are described in [\#network-config-table-conref](#network-config-table-conref).
+All network-related variables are mandatory and are described in the table below.

 |Variable|File|Description|
 |:-------|:---|:----------|